GhastD/NitroSpigot-Issues/.github/ISSUE_TEMPLATE/bug-report--english-.md

 ---

 **Information to complete**
-[checkbox:checked] I am running the latest version of NitroSpigot [checkbox:checked] I have bought a valid license of NitroSpigot [checkbox:checked] I have read previous issues and have made sure this is not a duplicate
+* [X] I am running the latest version of NitroSpigot
+* [X] I have bought a valid license of NitroSpigot
+* [X] I have read previous issues and have made sure this is not a duplicate

 Discord: {your discord here}